Hello from Mr Binks

 We’re going to get into the thick of a lot of heated discussions, and that’s okay.
 These discussions often entail topics that we all personally care about and will passionately defend.
 But if you’re a jerk, you’ll be banned.

-Remember to criticise ideas, not people, so if you don’t have something nice to say about another person, don’t say it.Rule #1: Don’t be a jerk
+Remember to criticise ideas, not people: if you don’t have something nice to say about another commenter, don’t say it.Rule #1: Don’t be a jerk

 Comments containing any of the following will be removed regardless whose side you’re on: